 Because every product has an expiration date and its own market life cycle, sales teams need to adapt to customer buying patterns as trends change in order to survive.
 You have to understand customer behaviour and the sales activity they take part in.
 You also need to know the best time to engage them to take an action as they become more discerning in their decisions.

-As a salesperson, do you know exactly which part of the conversation do you successfully convert leads?
+As a salesperson, do you know exactly which part of the conversation you successfully convert leads?
 And which part do you usually fail to get them on board?
 Understanding the buyer’s journey will help you invest in the right processes and teams.

-Most customers these days think that seeking advice from sales representatives are obsolete as they rely more and more on customer experience.
+Most customers these days think that seeking advice from sales representatives is obsolete as they rely more and more on customer experience.
 This is why business sales models also need to be redesigned as the sales activities that customers engage in, change too.

 What should be in a Sales Performance Model?